runesen/spatio_temporal_causality/README.md

-This folder contains data and reproducing scripts for the manuscript “Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia” submitted to JASA Case Studies on May 26 2020
+This folder contains data and reproducing scripts for the manuscript “Towards Causal Inference for Spatio-Temporal Data: Conflict and Forest Loss in Colombia” submitted to JASA Case Studies on April 30 2021

 # Part 1: Data